Mjz86/C_colon/mcc.md

  usually smaller functions with less used registers benefit from the `fastdyncaller` specification, but those with many moving parts who already have large register usage are better used with the `fastdyncallee` qualifier.

- if F's address isn't stored or used, then the transformation code is optimized away.
+ if F's address is not stored or used, then the transformation code is optimized away.

- the `fastdyncallee`, on the other hand doesn't have a transformation in the function's assembly.
+ the `fastdyncallee`, on the other hand does not have a transformation in the function's assembly.